elixir-lang/elixir-lang.github.com/_posts/2024-12-19-elixir-v1-18-0-released.markdown

 ## Type inference of patterns and return types

-There are several updates in the typing department, so let's break it down.
+There are several updates in the typing department, so let's break them down.

 #### A type system?
 In my Elixir?